roots/trellis/README.md

 ## Caching

 You can enable FastCGI caching on a per site basis.
-The cache is a low duration, "micro-cache" type setup.
+The cache is a short duration, "micro-cache" type setup.
 See the [FastCGI micro-caching wiki](https://github.com/roots/trellis/wiki/FastCGI-caching) for configuration options.